ithai5/git-switch/README.md

 To use the script, follow these steps:

-1. Open a terminal and navigate to the directory where you saved the `git-account-switcher.sh` script.
+1. Open a terminal and navigate to the directory where you saved the `git-switch.sh` script.
-2. Run the script by typing `./git-account-switcher.sh` and pressing `Enter`.
+2. Run the script by typing `./git-switch.sh` and pressing `Enter`.
 3. Follow the prompts to enter your Git username, email, and select your SSH public key file.
 4. If your SSH key has a passphrase, enter it when prompted.
 5. The script will set your Git account information and add your SSH key to the SSH agent.